-The Mental Welfare Commission report resulting from an unannounced visit to the ward highlighted that: A recent change in practice; when a patient within the admission unit is identified as needing ongoing NHS continuing care, the senior charge nurse from East ward attends future case reviews and meets with the patient and their relatives/carers.
+The Mental Welfare Commission report resulting from an unannounced visit to the ward highlighted that: A recent change in practice; when a patient within the admission unit is identified as needing on-going NHS complex care, the charge nurse from North ward attends (staff permitting) future case reviews and meets with the patient and their relatives/carers.
 This allows them to provide information about the ward and the services provided, and to gather information about the patient's life history and preferences which they use to compile a personal profile, so that staff have access to important information about the person in advance of their transfer.
 Relatives/carers are also invited to visit the ward.
+A recent refurbishment of the ward has taken place which included noise reduction panels to reduce the echoes in the ward area, painting the ward in a suitable way (dementia friendly) to identify patient areas and a large static nursing station was removed to create a larger space to allow patients freedom of movement.
+New signage has been introduced throughout the wards and flower beds have been added to the garden area.